AlexGreenLab/FARSIGHT/README.md

 After setting the environment variables, Matlab will need to be opened from a terminal window to use NUPACK based functions.
 A sample command to open Matlab is below and will vary depending on the Matlab install directory:

 `/Applications/MATLAB_R2024b.app/bin/matlab`

+# Running FARSIGHT Design Code
+## 1. Specify target sequences and reporter aptamers
+Use the file mutant_target_input.csv in the install folder to provide information on the sequences that you want to detect.
+Provide a name for your target sequence and the wild-type (WT) and mutant (SNP) target sequences.
+The FARSIGHT code will design sensors for detection of the